awsdocs/aws-elemental-mediatailor-user-guide/doc_source/dash-manifest-time-signal-example.md

 # DASH Manifest Time Signal Example<a name="dash-manifest-time-signal-example"></a>

 **DASH origin manifest example for time signal**
 The following example shows an ad avail in a manifest received by DASH from the content origin\.
-This example shows the `scte35:TimeSignal` markers:
+The following example shows the `scte35:TimeSignal` markers\.

 ```
   <Period start="PT346530.250S" id="178443" duration="PT61.561S">